Web Directions Conffab

 Here's what we're bringing you in person (and streaming) in 2025.
 With more online at Conffab.

 We're glad you asked!
-In 2025, we're hosting four major in-person events–in Melbourne in June (Code and Code Leaders) and later in the year in Sydney–Dev Summit and Next.
-Read on for more and to propose!
+In 2025, we're several major in-person events–in Melbourne in June (Code and Code Leaders), and UX Australia in Melbourne in August.
+In Sydney there's Engineering AI in September, Dev Summit.

 Web Directions Dev Summit covers the front end in depth–from the back to the front of front end.
 Technologies like CSS, JavaScript, Web Components, and browser APIs as well as practices like performance, security, testing and debugging, design systems, architecture and more.